valomedia/OpenKeyboardKit/README.md

 ## Support This Project

-KeyboardKit is open-source and completely free, but you can support the project by becoming a [GitHub Sponsor][Sponsors], upgrading to [KeyboardKit Pro][Pro] or [get in touch][Email] for freelance work, paid support etc.
+KeyboardKit is open-source and completely free, but you can support the project by becoming a [GitHub Sponsor][Sponsors], upgrading to [KeyboardKit Pro][Pro] or [get in touch][Email] for freelance work, paid support, etc.